z0lope0z/double-espresso/README.md

 IDE Integration
 ---------------

-Although out of scope for this project, there have been reports about not having autocomplete and other functionalities on Android Studio/IntelliJ.
+Although out of scope for this project, there have been [reports][7] about not having autocomplete and other functionalities on Android Studio/IntelliJ.
 This is because your IDE does not recognize the project's test folder as a source folder.
 You will need to modify your .iml file directly or execute this script in gradle.
 ```
 task addTest() {

-  def src = ['src/androidTest']
+  def src = ['src/androidTest/java']
   def  file = file("Project.iml")

   doLast{